compiler-explorer/compiler-explorer/docs/WindowsNative.md

 every time after that, you should just be able to run `npm start`.

 ## Debugging using VSCode
-Similar to [WindowsSubsystemForLinux](WindowsSubsystemForLinux.md), the following is a `launch.json` that works for attaching to an instance of CE that was launched with `npm --run-script debugger` (launches with the `--inspect` flag).
+Similar to [WindowsSubsystemForLinux](WindowsSubsystemForLinux.md), the following is a `launch.json` that works for attaching to an instance of CE that was launched with `npm run-script debugger` (launches with the `--inspect` flag).

 ```json